 Liberty is coordinating with the California Tahoe Conservancy (CTC) to reduce and remove wood and fuels from parcels owned by the CTC in the Tahoe Basin.
 Liberty routinely conducts vegetation management work along power lines to remove identified hazards.
 Removal of dead trees or other hazards sometimes results in a significant amount of wood left on site.
 In cooperation with the CTC, Liberty’s authorized contractors will cut logs from tree removals into firewood lengths and leave on site in an accessible location.
 These locations are reported back to the CTC to advertise to the public for free firewood collection.
 Firewood pickup locations and fuel wood permit application can be found at the button below:

 Customers should never attempt to trim trees in the vicinity of power lines, due to the danger and risk of coming in contact with power lines.
 If you are concerned about trees or vegetation in or near power lines please review the FAQs or complete the Tree Inspection Request form.

-Liberty Utilities is a California-based utility, regulated by the California Public Utilities Commission (CPUC).
-Liberty Utilities will obtain a reasonable amount of clearance beyond the minimum requirements to allow for a several years’ worth of growth, potential wind sway and other environmental factors.
+Liberty is a California-based utility, regulated by the California Public Utilities Commission (CPUC).
+Liberty will obtain a reasonable amount of clearance beyond the minimum requirements to allow for a several years’ worth of growth, potential wind sway and other environmental factors.
 Distance obtained from the line after a pruning cycle may be more than 20 feet for fast growing species such as poplars or elms along distribution lines.